markSmurphy/markSmurphy.github.io/v2-website/blog/2022-04-12-High-Availability.md

 In this article we scrutinise real-world deployments to understand:

-* The relationship between complexity and availability.
+-   The relationship between complexity and availability.
-* How to work out the theoretical availability of a system.
+-   How to work out the theoretical availability of a system.
-* How to monitor the actual availability.
+-   How to monitor the actual availability.
-* How to achieve 99.99% availability.
+-   How to achieve 99.99% availability.

----
+* * *

 ### The relationship between complexity and availability

-The complexity we're referring to here is *not* complexity of the code nor the complexity of the functional solution.
+The complexity we're referring to here is _not_ complexity of the code nor the complexity of the functional solution.
 By `complexity` we mean the non-functional complexity that come hand-in-hand with multi-tiered micro-service solutions.

 As an end-to-end system becomes more complex, it also becomes, probabilistically, less available.